Rjhayzun2023/Metacrafters-Eth-AVAX-Project/README.md

 - Constructor:
   - The constructor initializes the contract with the owner's address.

-- Modifier
-  - uses the `require` statement to check if the set owner was the imediate.

 - **set** function:
   - This function allows the owner to set the name, abbreviation, total supply, and the owner's balance of the token. `For code demo only`